The Borg.lat.898 Cipher

 The MSS-Borg.lat.898 Cipher is a 408 pages manuscript, probably from the 17th century.
 The manuscript is located at the Biblioteca Apostolica Vaticana, called MSS-Borg.lat.898.

-The book is transcribed, transliterated and deciphered and brought to light a Latin text describing how to treat various kinds of symptoms and diseases and reveals other pharmaceptic knowledge or secrets of that time.
+The book is transcribed, transliterated and deciphered and brought to light a text in Latin (and partly Italian) describing how to treat various kinds of symptoms and diseases and reveals other pharmaceptic knowledge or secrets of that time.

 Text in transcription: txt